CJDalrymple/Yakka/readme.md

   - Total Book Positions = 8507 (v1.0)
   - Total Book Moves = 12184 (v1.0)

 ## Version History

-### Yakka v1.0

-  - 10th April 2024 Initial Release
+* Yakka v1.0 - 10th April 2024 Initial Release

 ## Help & Support

-  Tested on desktop with Intel Core i9-9900K CPU @ 3.60GHz, Windows 11 x64 using 'Arena' GUI
+Tested on desktop with Intel Core i9-9900K CPU @ 3.60GHz, Windows 11 x64, using 'Arena' GUI
 Please let me know of any bugs, compilation-problems or stability issues.
 Any ideas, comments or suggestions for improvement are always welcome.

+##  License

+This project is licenced under the MIT Licence

 ## Future Endevours (TODO)

 In no particular order:
   - Much experimenting / tweaking
   - MultiPV
   - Pondering